 Studies suggest that probiotics prevent harmful bacteria from entering and attaching on vaginal walls by producing certain toxins that protect the organ.
 These microorganisms also help in keeping a healthy vaginal tissue by preventing inflammation of the vulva as they modulate the immune system.
 They reduce the chance of infections and prevent it from relapsing by keeping the vaginal ecosystem balanced with good microorganisms.

 Probiotics may also reduce bloating, which is usually felt during menopause.
 Bloating may cause discomforts like irritable bowel syndrome and diarrhea.
 Most of the time, these symptoms are caused by bad bacteria that enter the gut.
-Probiotics help in alleviation of bloating by counteracting the effect of bad bacteria, and bringing back the natural balance in the gut.
+Probiotics help alleviate bloating by counteracting bad bacteria’s effects and bringing back the natural balance in the gut.

 In a clinical trial, researchers have concluded that probiotics have improved the symptoms of bloating in patients with functional bowel disorders.
 Experts say taking probiotics may improve a woman’s overall health.
 It also eases irritable bowel syndrome (IBS), candidiasis, and female urogenital tract conditions.
 A study in 2017 published in the US National Library of Medicine National Institutes of Health found that probiotics can be a potential therapy for osteoporosis.

 The use of probiotics for menopausal relief is gradually expanding.
-Researchers hope that in time, with additional proofs, they will finally uncover how probiotics alone could help in alleviation of sicknesses.
-In the meantime, health care providers suggest the addition of probiotics to treatments of menopausal symptoms for optimal health.
+Researchers hope that in time, with additional proof, they will finally uncover how probiotics alone could alleviate sicknesses.
+In the meantime, health care providers suggest probiotics to treatments of menopausal symptoms for optimal health.

 Sources of Probiotics